oracle-livelabs/oci-migration/ebs-move-improve/introduction/introduction.md

 ### Objectives

 In this lab, you will:
-* Prepare your Oracle E-Business Suite environment
+* Prepare your Oracle E-Business Suite environment.
-* Deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager
+* Deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.
-* Use One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite environment
+* Use One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite environment.
-* Use Cloning feature of Oracle E-Business Suite Cloud Manager to clone your Oracle E-Business Suite environment
+* Use Cloning feature of Oracle E-Business Suite Cloud Manager to clone your Oracle E-Business Suite environment.

 ### Prerequisites